 Fatty liver disease or hepatic steatosis is a condition caused by extra fat buildup in the liver.
 It affects roughly 20% to 40% of the world’s population.
 The primary cause of the fatty liver disease is alcohol abuse.
 However, there are a growing number of cases worldwide, not related to alcohol, known as Nonalcoholic Fatty Liver Disease (NAFLD).
-Fatty Live causes a person to be slow and lethargic.
+Fatty Live causes a person to be slow.
 Also, it causes weight gain by decreasing metabolism.

 It is usual for your liver to contain some fat, usually around 5% or less by body weight.
 However, once your liver approaches or exceeds 10% percent fat, you have a fatty liver.

 What causes fatty liver?

 While you might think that overeating fatty foods cause fatty liver, it is more complicated than diet alone:

 Your liver plays a vital role in the metabolism and the breakdown of fats.
 When something goes wrong in this process, excess fat starts accumulating in your liver.